chloealbright/DevHiveMind/System Design/Object-Oriented Analysis And Design.md

 # Structural models

 ## Class Diagram
-*can repurposed for function diagram which would increase num of tables also do this in obsidian you can also have  big boxes to represent folders/modules
+*can repurposed for function diagram which would increase number of tables also do this in obsidian you can also have big boxes to represent folders/modules

 ![[2023-06-17 12.23.43 medium.com 7444e17e7519.png]]